ParadoxGameConverters/provinceMapper/README.md

 #### Adding a comment

-1. Position the comment by clicking a link or comment above the place you with it to go.
+1. Position the comment by clicking a link or comment below the place you with it to go.
 2. Press F4

 #### Editing a comment